 This research project is to explore gender differences in professional athletes' self-presentation on Twitter.To do this Cluster analysis was used on the tweets.

-Athletes have engaged in tweeting at a fast pace, but there are major disparities in the number of followers male and female athletes get, which raises the question.Are there any differences in the ways in which male and female sportspersons represent themselves online?This research investigated thetweets of the ten most followed female athletes and the ten most followed male athletes on Twitter over a one year period in an attempt to answer that question.
+Athletes have engaged in tweeting at a fast pace, but there are major disparities in the number of followers male and female athletes get, which raises the question,are there any differences in the ways in which male and female sportspersons represent themselves online?This research investigated thetweets of the ten most followed female athletes and the ten most followed male athletes on Twitter over a one year period in an attempt to answer that question.
 Thefindings indicate that athletes are talking predominantly about their sport as well as their personal liveson Twitter.
 The results indicate that female athletes are also tweeting about issues related more specifically to women.

 Introduction.